mikebowler/jekyll_jirametrics/forecasting.md

 permalink: /forecasting/
 title: Probabilistic Forecasting
 ---
-One of the most common reasons we want to look at metrics is so that we can more accurately answer the question _"when will we be done?"_ With those metrics, we can create a probabilistic forecast that answers that question based on historical data.
+One of the most common reasons we want to look at metrics is so that we can more accurately answer the question _"when will we be done?"_ With those metrics, we can create a [probabilistic forecast](https://improvingflow.com/2024/06/02/probabilistic-forecasting.html) that answers that question based on historical data.

+## Single item forecasting

+JiraMetrics can generate a single-item forecast for items that are already in progress.
+You can see this on the [Aging Work Table]({% link config_charts.md %}#aging_work_table), where the forecast column will show you how many days are likely remaining.
+If a forecast can't be generated then an error will be shown with the details of why that is.

+{% imagesize /assets/images/aging_work_table.png:img alt="Aging work table" %}

+## Monte Carlo forecasting

-Although JiraMetrics doesn't create a probablistic forecast for you, it can easily extract the data you need to do a forecast in tools like [Actionable Agile](https://actionableagile.com) (commercial) or the [Focused Objective throughput forecaster](https://www.focusedobjective.com/pages/free-spreadsheets-and-tools) (free).
+Although JiraMetrics doesn't create a monte carlo forecast for you, it can easily extract the data you need to do a forecast in tools like [Actionable Agile](https://actionableagile.com) (commercial) or the [Focused Objective throughput forecaster](https://www.focusedobjective.com/pages/free-spreadsheets-and-tools) (free).

-There are multiple forms of [probabilistic forecasting](https://improvingflow.com/2024/06/02/probabilistic-forecasting.html) although the one you'll likely use most often is a [monte carlo simulation](https://improvingflow.com/2024/06/05/monte-carlo.html).
-That's also the one used by both the tools mentioned above.

 If you haven't used JiraMetrics before then you'll likely want to start with the [QuickStart]({% link quickstart.md %}) and then you can come back here for the configuration to help with probabilistic forecasting.

-## Actionable Agile
+To use the **Focused Objective** spreadsheet, you'll need only the throughput data across multiple weeks and you can easily get that by looking at the [`throughput_chart`]({% link config_charts.md %}#throughput_chart).

-Actionable Agile needs a specific format for the input file and this configuration will generate that.
+Using **Actionable Agile** is a little trickier as it requires more data in a specific format but even this isn't hard.
+The configuration below will generate exactly what you need.
 Note that only the part within `columns` is specific to this output.
 The rest is only provided for context.

 ```ruby